sa-foe/FriendlyCaptcha-SoSciSurvey-Integration/README.md

   Google reCAPTCHA, no personal data (IP address, browser fingerprint) is transmitted to third-party servers located outside of the EU.</p>

-  <p>This guide explains how to embed Friendly Captcha into a SoSci Survey project.
-The
-  integration requires no native SoSci plugin — instead it uses a combination of an HTML text.</p>

   <h3>Short Guide</h3>

   <p>The implementation of Friendly Captcha now embedded in SoSci Survey:</p>